The category of anyon sectors for non-abelian quantum double models: Introduction

 \begin{theorem*}[Informal] Let $\pi_0$ be the GNS representation of the frustration free ground state of the quantum double model for a finite group $G$ defined on the plane and assume that it satisfies Haag duality.
 Then the category of representations satisfying~\eqref{eq:sselect} is braided monoidally equivalent to $\Rep_f \caD(G)$, the category of finite dimensional unitary representations of the quantum double algebra $\caD(G)$. \end{theorem*}

 We will give a precise statement of our main result (including our assumptions) later when we have introduced the necessary terminology, but remark that Haag duality for cones is a technical property that holds for the abelian quantum double model~\cite{Fiedler2014}, and one can still construct a category of anyon sectors without it (or with a weaker version thereof).
+A proof of Haag duality for a large class of models has recently been announced~\cite{HaagDuality}.
 See Remark~\ref{rem:Haag 2} below for more details.
 We also note that since $\Rep_f \caD(G)$ is a unitary modular tensor category, the category of anyon sectors is as well.

-The main idea behind our proof is as follows.
+As mentioned earlier, our assumptions imply that there is a braided $\rm{C}^*$-category of superselection sectors~\cite{Fiedler2014,Ogata2021}.
+Our main contribution in this paper is to construct this category explicitly for the quantum double model for all finite groups $G$.
+The main idea is as follows.
 For each irreducible represention of $\caD(G)$, examples of representations $\pi$ satisfying the superselection criterion~\eqref{eq:sselect} were constructed in~\cite{Naaijkens2015}.
 It was then shown in~\cite{bols2023classificationanyonsectorskitaevs} that these representations are irreducible, and in fact form a complete set of representatives of irreducible representations satisfying~\eqref{eq:sselect}.
 These irreducible anyon sectors correspond to the simple objects (i.e., the anyon types) in our category.
-Our main contribution in this paper is to establish the full superselection structure, including fusion and braiding.
+Because we have a concrete description of the simple objects in our category, it is possible to explicitly implement the braiding and fusion operations defined abstractly in~\cite{Ogata2021}, and calculate those explicitly.
+We then show that the category we constructed is indeed equivalent to the one defined abstractly in~\cite{Ogata2021}.